Socratica-Org/handbook/data/ideation.md

 ---
-title: On Hosting
+title: On Why
-subtitle: Throwing the best events ever
+subtitle: Deciding why you even want to do this
 contributors:
   - name: Anson Yu
 section: Section